Transportation in Arizona: Roads and freeways

 Main interstate routes include I-17, and I-19 traveling south–north, I-8, I-10, and I-40 traveling west–east, and a short stretch of I-15 traveling southwest–northeast through the northwestern corner of the state.
-In the future, I-11 travel through Arizona following US 93, it may replace I-19, and will terminate at the Mexican border in Nogales.
+In the future, I-11 will travel through Arizona following US 93; it may replace I-19, and will terminate at the Mexican border in Nogales.

 Phoenix is served by a combination of interstates, U.S. Highways, and state routes, many of which were funded by a ½ cent general sales tax measure approved by Maricopa County voters in 1985.
 New freeways are being added to the area, such as Loop 101, Loop 202, and eventually SR 24 and SR 30.
 Currently, two major interstates serve the area, I-10 and I-17.
 In the past decade, more than 100 mi of new freeway have been constructed in the Phoenix metropolitan area by ADOT.

 The Tucson metropolitan area is primarily served by I-10, I-19, and State Route 77.
-I-19 departs from I-10 in the southern part of Tucson, travels through southern Tucson (including an exit serving the historic Mission San Xavier) and the retirement community of Green Valley and terminates in Nogales, in Santa Cruz County, at the international border with Mexico.
-Destination signs on I-19 have metric distance figures in kilometers instead of standard miles.
+The 63 mi I-19 departs from I-10 in the southern part of Tucson, travels through southern Tucson (including an exit serving the historic Mission San Xavier) and the retirement community of Green Valley, and terminates in Nogales, in Santa Cruz County, at the international border with Mexico.
+Like the ones in Mexico and Canada, destination signs on I-19 have metric distance figures in "kilometers" instead of standard "miles".
 SR 77 serves North Tucson and Tucson's northern suburbs including Casas Adobes, Catalina Foothills, Oro Valley, and Catalina.
 SR 77 continues northward until it terminates at the Navajo Nation in northeastern Arizona.

 SR 210 (Barraza–Aviation Parkway) is a limited-access parkway built in the early 1990s to connect downtown Tucson to the southeastern portion of the city.
 Few new limited-access roads are in the plans in Tucson due to strong community opposition to freeways.
 However, a large-scale reconstruction and expansion of I-10 was supported and completed in mid-2009.

 Route 66 between Oatman and Kingman.

 Yuma is served by I-8, while Casa Grande served by I-8 and I-10; Flagstaff is served by I-17 and I-40.
 US 95 parallels the Colorado River, from Las Vegas to the Mexico–United States border near Yuma.

 Historic US 66, a major route for Midwestern emigrants prior to the advent of the interstate highway system, traversed the northern part of the state, passing through Flagstaff and Kingman.
 US 66 in Arizona closely followed the route of what is now I-40 except for an 88 mi stretch between Seligman and Kingman now known as SR 66, where the route veered to the north passing through Peach Springs.